mvh2005/AI-Based-Movie-Recommendation-System/README.md

 ### 3. Run the Notebook

-Open `movie_recommender.ipynb` in Jupyter Notebook or VS Code and run all cells to launch the interactive system.
+Open `Movie_Recommendation.ipynd` in Jupyter Notebook or VS Code and run all cells to launch the interactive system.

 ---